mesosphere-backup/hackers-at-berkeley/SETUP.md

     `dcos package install cassandra`

 3. Optionally, create a nice hostname in Route53 and set it to CNAME the public IP address of your cluster.
 You will have to look this up using AWS's EC2 instance manager.
+Our install script uses `http://hackers-at-berkeley.mesosphere.io`.

 ### Micstream